tiger-sea/mcs_research/sections/acknowledgement.md

 \addcontentsline{toc}{chapter}{Acknowledgement}
 \chapter*{Acknowledgment}

-First and foremost, I am deeply grateful to my supervisor Professor Chen for his tireless support and encouragement.
-Ever since I first encountered his research during my high school years, I have been inspired and motivated to pursue my own research activities such as publication for a conference.
-His numerous pieces of advice he generously provided, regardless the time, have been invaluable to me.
+First and foremost, I am deeply grateful to my supervisor, Professor Chen, for his tireless support and encouragement.
+Ever since I first encountered his research during my high school years, I was inspired by his work.
+This inspiration, coupled with his guidance, motivated me to pursue my own research activities, such as publishing at a conference-an invaluable experience.
+His numerous pieces of advice he generously provided, regardless of the time, have been indispensable to me.

-Moreover, I would like to thank to many staffs in the university, including referees, lab staffs, and other professors.
-My student life would not have been have been possible without their support.
+Moreover, I would like to express my gratitude to the university staff, including referees, lab staff, and other professors.
+My student life would not have been possible without their support.

 Lastly, I extend my heartfelt thanks to my family and many friends.
-To my family, I am deeply grateful for all the support and care I received.
-To my friends, their unique experiences, which I do not possess, have inspired me countless times, stimulating my curiosity.
+I am deeply grateful to my family for their unwavering support and care throughout this unique journey.
+Their encouragement and understanding have provided me with countless precious experiences.
+To my friends, I truly appreciate their diverse perspectives and unique experiences, which I do not possess, as they have broadened my horizons and stimulated my curiosity.

 Once again, I express my sincere thanks to many people.